-Phase 1 is devoted to skills building, through a series of 40-60 hour modules that cover the UX design process (topics like intro to UX design, user research, information architecture, interaction design, user interface design, and iteration and implementation).
-In Phase 1 you will go through lessons (readings and videos) followed by projects.
-In total, you'll do 30-40 short projects in the first phase of the course (each module contains many hands-on exercises to help you build skills.
+Phase 1 is devoted to skills building, through a series of modules that cover the UX design process (topics like intro to UX design, user research, information architecture, interaction design, user interface design, and iteration and implementation).
+In Phase 1 you will go through lessons, both readings and videos, followed by projects.
+In total, you'll do more than 50 short projects in the first phase of the course - each module contains many hands-on exercises to help you build skills.
 These small projects build on one another so to form a cohesive project that some student choose to showcase in their portfolios.

 Phase 2 is focused on portfolio-building, through in-depth capstone projects that you work on.
 You will work on 3+ in-depth capstone projects—a responsive web design project, adding a feature to an existing product, and a full end-to-end design projects that help you build on the foundation you developed in Phase 1.
 We've intentionally crafter our capstone project briefs to be open-ended, so that every student develops a completely unique portfolio that stands out to recruiters and hiring managers.
 You’ll create portfolio deliverables, write case studies, and put it all together with your own online portfolio.
 We’ll also focus on getting prepared for the next steps: creating a cover letter and resume, cleaning up your online presences, and putting together an action plan for your job search.